Fitness Trackers May Help Detect Potentially Dangerous Irregular Heartbeats

 Named for the incision pathways created by surgeons, the Maze procedure is designed to block the path of an arrhythmia.
 This in turn, controls atrial fibrillation and/or atrial flutter.

-Atrial fibrillation, or AFib, is the most common type abnormal heart rhythm (arrhythmia).
-Normally, a specific group of cells begins the signal to start your heartbeat.
-These cells are in the sinoatrial (SA) node.
-This node is in the right atrium, the upper right chamber of the heart.
+Atrial fibrillation (AFib) is the most common type of abnormal heart rhythm (arrhythmia).
+Normally, a specific group of cells in the right upper heart chamber (atrium) gives the signal to start your heartbeat.
+These cells are referred to as the sinoatrial (SA) node.
 The signal quickly travels down the heart’s conducting system.
-It travels to the upper-left filling chamber of the heart (left atrium) and to the left and right ventricle, the 2 lower pumping chambers of the heart.
+From the right atria, it travels to the upper-left filling chamber of the heart (left atrium) and from there, it passes through another node of tissues called the AV node, to reach the left and right ventricle, the two lower pumping chambers of the heart.
 As it travels, the signal triggers the chambers of the heart to contract.
-The atria contract with each heartbeat to move blood into the ventricles.
+The atria contract with each heartbeat to move blood into the ventricles, and the ventricles contract to move blood out to the rest of the body.

-During AFib, the signal to start the heartbeat is disorganized.
+During AFib, the heart receives electrical signals that come from outside the SA node causing the atria to contract in a disorganized fashion.
 This causes the atria to quiver (fibrillate).
 The disorganized signals are then transmitted to the ventricles.
-It causes them to contract irregularly and sometimes quickly.
+It causes them to contract irregularly and oftentimes quickly.
 The contraction of the atria and the ventricles is no longer coordinated.
 The amount of blood pumped out to the body will vary with each heartbeat.
 The ventricles may not be able to pump blood efficiently to the body.

-The quivering atria can lead to blood pooling.
+The quivering atria can lead to blood pooling in the heart because the blood is not pumped efficiently from chamber to chamber.
 This pooling can cause blood clots to form inside the heart.
 Most clots form inside the left atrium.
-That's because the left atrium has a pouch (left atrial appendage) in the muscle wall.
+That's because the left atrium has a pouch in the muscle wall, referred to as the left atrial appendage.
 This pouch is often large with several lobes.
-Blood can pool and form clots inside the lobes.
-This increases the risk of forming blood clots.
+Healthcare providers don't fully understand the physiological purpose of this pouch, and some think it might act as a pressure relief chamber for the left atrium.
+But they have found that during AFib, blood can pool inside the lobes increasing the risk of forming blood clots.
 These clots can then be pumped out of the heart and travel to the brain, causing a stroke.
-This is why AFib greatly increases the risk for stroke.
+This is why AFib greatly increases the risk for stroke and people with a fib are commonly put on blood-thinning medicines to reduce this risk.

-Parosyxmal.
-Sometimes AFib occurs briefly and then goes away on its own.
+Paroxysmal.
+This AFib occurs intermittently and then goes away on its own.
 It may last for seconds, minutes, hours, or up to 7 days before returning to a normal rhythm.

 Persistent.
 This is AFib that does not go away on its own.
-Treatment may be used to return the heart to normal rhythm.
+Treatment will be needed to return the heart to normal rhythm.
 It lasts for 7 days or longer.
 AFib that lasts longer than a year is called long-standing persistent atrial fibrillation.
+If left untreated, this Afib will become permanent.

-AFib is common in adults.
-The risk increases with age.
-It is more common in men than in women.
+The risk of developing Afib increases with age.
+It's more common in men than in women.

 AFib can happen from any type of problem that changes the way the heart handles electricity.
 Sometimes the cause is unknown.
 There is a range of things that can increase this risk.
 Some of the risks include: